oneblink/angular-camera/README.md

 Arguments: err (Error)[https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia%20#Errors]

 Called if there was an error in opening the camera.
 Usually this would be if the user has not granted access to the camera or if you have specified a size that the webcam does not support

+## Styling

+By default we do not apply any styling to the component.
+We use the (BEM)[https://en.bem.info/] naming syntax for our class selectors and these are outlined in the the (CSS Documentation)[docs/css-selectors.md]